Liu-Zhonglin/pbn-alzheimers-fmri/README.md

 ### Acknowledgments

 *   This project is based on the novel framework proposed by **Zhonglin Liu(u3597461@connect.hku.hk) and Louxin Zhang**.
+*   The project was supported by the University Research Fellowship Programme (URFP) at The University of Hong Kong (HKU).
-*   Data used in preparation of this article were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
+*   Data used in preparation of this project were obtained from the Alzheimer’s Disease Neuroimaging Initiative (ADNI) database (adni.loni.usc.edu).
 As such, the investigators within the ADNI contributed to the design and implementation of ADNI and/or provided data but did not participate in analysis or writing of this report.
 A complete listing of ADNI